 Cheney, WA 99004

-The Associated Student of Eastern Washington University will be holding a special election on February 24th, 2014.
+The Associated Student of Eastern Washington University will hold a special election Tuesday, Feb.
+24, 2015.

 Eastern Washington University has hired Perkins+Will (P+W) to provide architectural/engineering pre-design services for the renovation and upgrade of the Pence Union Building (PUB).
 The goal of the pre-design is to establish a facility that will house programs which meets the expectations of EWU students as they relate to today’s modern student union building.
 P+W have the expertise to engage stakeholders and assist EWU in establishing the best balance of infrastructure and aesthetic improvements with appropriate building program elements.

 If I support this project, am I taking resources away from other campus building projects?

 - Not at all.
 A "yes" vote for the PUB does not mean a "no" vote for the Science Building or other university/academic construction projects.
 Academic buildings are supported by completly different funding sources.